MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/prcomoem/nf-prcomoem-iprintoemuni-getinfo.md

 ### -param pcbNeeded

 Caller-supplied pointer to a location to receive the number of bytes written into the buffer pointed to by <i>pBuffer</i>.

-##### - dwMode.OEMGI_GETSIGNATURE

-The method must return a unique four-byte identification signature.
-The plug-in must also place this signature in <a href="..\compstui\ns-compstui-_optitem.md">OPTITEM</a> structures, as described in the description of the <a href="..\printoem\ns-printoem-_oemcuipparam.md">OEMCUIPPARAM</a>. structure's <b>pOEMOptItems</b> member.

-##### - dwMode.OEMGI_GETVERSION

-The method must return the user interface plug-in's version number as a DWORD.
-The version format is developer-defined.

-##### - dwMode.OEMGI_GETREQUESTEDHELPERINTERFACES

-The method must write the bit flag value of OEMPUBLISH_IPRINTCOREHELPER to the buffer <i>pBuffer</i> if the <a href="https://msdn.microsoft.com/library/windows/hardware/ff554269">IPrintOemUni::PublishDriverInterface</a> method should be called with parameter <i>pIUnknown</i> pointing to an object that implements the <a href="https://msdn.microsoft.com/library/windows/hardware/ff552940">IPrintCoreHelperUni Interface</a>.

 ## -returns